 - Smooth muscle relaxes to allow more oxygen in the lungs

-- Brain focuses on big picture and ignores details
+- Brain focuses on the big picture and ignores details

 The most detrimental effect of stress for us SIBO sufferers is that it totally shuts down nonessential systems, which includes our digestive system.
 The body doesn’t want to use its limited energy and resources to digest that meal you just ate if you are being chased by a bear.